From Video Generation to World Model

 Introduction

 In recent years, the research community has made significant strides in generative models, particularly in the area of video generation.
-Despite challenges in generating temporally coherent and physically realistic videos, recent breakthroughs such as SORA, Genie, and MovieGen show promising progress toward controllable, high-fidelity visual world models.
+Despite challenges in generating temporally coherent and physically realistic videos, recent breakthroughs such as SORA, Kling, Genie, and MovieGen show promising progress toward controllable, high-fidelity visual world models.
 This tutorial offers a deep dive into recent advances in text-to-video generation, diffusion-based video models, and the bridge from generative video to physical and interactive world modeling.
 We aim to provide attendees with a comprehensive understanding of these cutting-edge methods and how they contribute to building embodied world models.

 Schedule